ritwickdey/social-diary/README.md

-# Social Blogs
+# Social Diary
-A simple Blog App
+A simple story app where people can share their story